On the Raft-simile from Diamond Sutra and Alagaddupama Sutta

 Therefore, regarding this, Tathagatas say, “By knowing the enumeration of dharmas to be similar to a raft, even dharmas are to be abandoned, then what needs to be said about non-dharmas!”

-The way to freedom begins by putting all mental fabrications to rest and by being able to see everything in a clear panoramic expanse.
+The way of freedom is when you put all mental fabrications to rest and see everything in a clear panoramic expanse.
 For this, one needs to relinquish not only the clinging to various sense pleasures, but more importantly the other three types listed above.
 We shall see how those three types of clinging are eliminated gradually through the raft-like dharma.

 The Raft-like View

 The Tathagata teaches various views for the purpose of dissolving the disciples’ clinging to various belief systems.
 And, by the simile of raft, the Tathagata forewarns that the view that the Tathagata teaches needs to be used to get rid of the clinging to various beliefs, and not for the purpose of making another dogmatic system out of his teachings.
 Belief systems obstruct clear seeing.
 Having pacified the clinging to belief systems through the raft-like views, the disciple opens up to the panoramic vision of direct seeing.
 No belief system, however correct it may be, can be the same as direct realization without the obstruction of views.